Specifying and Staging Mixed-Initiative Dialogs with Program Generation and Transformation: Implementing Dialogs with Partial Evaluation

-When the specification for the dialog being staged cannot be captured by a single expression (e.g., specifications c and f in Table~\ref{examples}) we currently require one stager per expression.
+When the specification for the dialog being staged cannot be captured by a single expression (e.g., specifications c Table~\ref{tab:posets} and { $\frac{C}{\textrm{size} \frac{SPE}{\textrm{blend cream}}} \cup \frac{C}{\textrm{blend} \frac{SPE}{\textrm{cream size}}} \cup \frac{C}{\textrm{cream blend size}}$}) we currently require one stager per expression.
 Then a decision, based on the user's first utterance, is required, if possible, to determine which stager to invoke.
-Staging dialogs in the $\Delta$ class which involve sub-dialogs requires additional consideration.
-A stager for these dialogs not only needs to control how partial evaluation is invoked to support the individual dialog types, but also needs to coordinate the order in which it jumps into and returns from sub-dialogs.
+Staging dialogs in the $\Delta$ class that involve sub-dialogs requires additional consideration.
+A stager for each of these dialogs not only needs to control how partial evaluation is invoked to support the individual concepts, but also needs to coordinate the order in which it jumps into and returns from sub-dialogs.